top of page

 After graduation in 2010, I began working as a floor nurse.
 Within a few months, I was promoted to charge nurse, responsible for the overall well-being of sixty-four patients and overseeing the management of the floor nurses and CNAs.
 In this position, I could compare notes with many nurses who had already obtained their master's, working closely with the nurse practitioner and medical director.
 During this period, I realized that my special gift and passion lie in caring for older adults.
 Heidi, the nurse practitioner, piqued my interest in going to graduate school and answered my questions with great patience and enthusiasm.
 After further reflection and research, I concluded that studying online would not be for me since I thrive on face-to-face interaction.

-The following year I accepted a position with XXXX Hospice, my current employer.
+The following year I accepted a position with ____ Hospice, my current employer.
 I have built a special rapport with the NP, encouraging me to return to school to become a nurse practitioner.
-I passionately believe that XXXU will provide me with the knowledge and experience needed to serve others by utilizing the Christian beliefs the university stands behind.
-I have grown enormously as a nurse and a human serving in the hospice over the past two years.
-XXU's doctoral program in nursing practice interests me since I excelled in earning my MSN.
+I passionately believe that U will provide me with the knowledge and experience needed to serve others by utilizing the Christian beliefs the university stands behind.
+I have grown enormously as a nurse and a human being serving in the hospice over the past two years.
+U's doctoral program in nursing practice interests me since I excelled in earning my MSN.
 I am dedicated to lifelong learning.
 I hope to feed my passion for geriatrics and hospice for many decades, devoting much of my professional life to research.

 I often see patients pass away in pain even though we have given them all the medications we could give them.
 I seek to make my mark in the nurse’s contribution to death with dignity, over, above, and beyond anesthesia.
 I want to be part of the never-ending search for alternate methods to assist dying people so they may pass comfortably.